ncatlab/nlab-content/pages/17343.md

 +-- {: .num_remark}
 ###### Remark

 At this point we don't go further into the abstract reason why def. \ref{HomotopyGroupsOftopologicalSpaces} yields group structure above degree 0, which is that [[positive dimension spheres are H-cogroup objects]].
-But this is important, for instance in the proof of the  [[Brown representability theorem]] [below](#BrownRepresentabilityTheorem).
+But this is important, for instance in the proof of the  [[Brown representability theorem]].
+See the section _[Brown representability theorem](Introduction+to+Stable+homotopy+theory+--+S#BrownRepresentabilityTheorem)_ in [[Introduction to Stable homotopy theory -- S|Part S]].

 =--